MarinaAlane/Project-1-lessons-learned/README.md

 # Project-1-lessons-learned :pushpin:

 Project made with the learning of the first two weeks of Trybe's course.
-Was used:
+Technologies:
 * Git
 * Semantic HTML
 * CSS3